fortrabbit/blog/headless-and-reactive.md

 ## My takeaway

-PHP has a bad rep. And yes, the traditional monolithic approach where backend and frontend code are tightly coupled isn't the most professional approach.
-Bu it's pragmatic!
+PHP has a bad reputation.
+And yes, the traditional approach where backend and frontend code are tightly coupled isn't sexy.
+But it's pragmatic!

-For small and mid-sized website projects, I still would recommend to explore server-side rendered PHP first.
+For small and mid-sized website projects, I still would recommend to explore server-side rendered PHP.
 It's faster to develop, easier to deploy, and more affordable to host.
 In my humble opinion, the simplicity often outweighs the architectural superiority that decoupled systems provide.

 The JAMstack evangelists promise a fast future on the edge.
-The technology is genuinely impressive.
-Yet, the complexity trade-offs are significant - more moving parts, higher hosting costs, more complexity.
-I think, not every project justifies this investment.
+The technology is genuinely impressive, yet complex.
+More moving parts means higher hosting costs.
+Think twice, not every project justifies this investment.

-It's also a matter of personal preference, many full stack developers enjoy working with JavaScript.
-That's why I like modern monoliths.
+It's also a matter of personal preference, many full stack developers enjoy working with JavaScript these days.
+In my eyes, the modern monolith is a path in the middle.